LNWR 2-2-2 3020 Cornwall: Early high-speed locomotive design

-In the 1840s, express passenger locomotive design was focussed on the need for single large-diameter driving wheels of around 8 ft.
+In the 1840s, express passenger locomotive design was focused on the need for single large-diameter driving wheels of around 8 ft.
 The wheel diameter is effectively the "gear ratio" of a steam engine, and large driving wheels delivered the high linear tyre speed needed for fast locomotives, whilst keeping the axle bearing and piston speeds low enough to remain within the limits of the existing technology.
 Later on, increasing engine power would require better adhesion than a single pair of driving wheels could provide, but that was not a problem at the time.

 As well as needing large wheels for speed, stability required a low centre of gravity, and thus a low-slung boiler.
 The difficulty was that the two conditions were in conflict, because the boiler of the locomotive would take up the space also needed for the driving axle.

 One solution to the problem was the Crampton design, in which the driving axle was moved behind the boiler's firebox.
 These engines were relatively long in comparison to their contemporaries, and had long rigid frames, sometimes with as many as three carrying axles ahead of the driving axle, creating a 6-2-0 wheel arrangement.
 Cramptons were most popular in France and Germany, but some were also used in England, by companies including the London and North Western Railway (LNWR).

 One of these LNWR Cramptons, Liverpool, was particularly long, having a rigid wheelbase of 18 ft 6 in.
 Although the locomotive was fast and capable of working heavy trains for long distances, its oversized frame caused damage to the track.